openharmony/docs/en/application-dev/arkts-utils/async-concurrency-overview.md

 Promise has three states: pending, fulfilled, and rejected.
 A Promise object is in the pending state after being created and changes to the fulfilled or rejected state when the asynchronous operation is complete.

 The most common usage for Promise is to instantiate a Promise object through a constructor and pass in a function (usually named **executor**) with two parameters.
-The **executor** function receives two parameters: **resolve** and **reject**, which represent the callback functions that should be called when the asynchronous operation succeeds and fails, respectively.
+The two parameters are **resolve** and **reject**, which represent the callback functions that should be called when the asynchronous operation succeeds and fails, respectively.
 The code snippet below creates a Promise object and simulates an asynchronous operation:

 ```ts